cdp-one-field/opendatalakehouse/03_analyze.md

 SELECT
 *
 FROM
    `airlines`.unique_tickets a,
    `airlines`.flights o,
    `airlines`.flights d,
    `airlines`.airports oa,
    `airlines`.airports da
 WHERE
    a.leg1flightnum = o.flightnum
    AND a.leg1uniquecarrier = o.uniquecarrier
    AND a.leg1origin = o.origin
    AND a.leg1dest = o.dest
    AND a.leg1month = o.month
    AND a.leg1dayofmonth = o.dayofmonth
    AND a.leg1dayofweek = o.`dayofweek`
    AND a.leg2flightnum = d.flightnum
-   AND a.leg2uniquecarrier = d.uniquecarrier
-   AND a.leg2origin = d.origin
-   AND a.leg2dest = d.dest
    AND a.leg2month = d.month
    AND a.leg2dayofmonth = d.dayofmonth
    AND a.leg2dayofweek = d.`dayofweek`
    AND d.origin = oa.iata
-   AND d.dest = da.iata
+   AND d.dest = da.iata;
-   AND oa.country <> da.country ;
 ```

 **Query 3:** Number of passengers on the airline that has long, planned layovers for an international flight